The Rev. Amanda Knouse, Rector

 Amanda is a native of Central Pennsylvania and an avid lover of the outdoors and sports.
 She and her husband, John, have two children; Ruthie and Caleb.

 The Rev. Jennifer Trenary, Assistant Rector

 The Rev. Jennifer Trenary is currently serving as the Assistant Rector at St. John’s Episcopal Church in Lancaster, PA.
-She received her MDiv from Lancaster Theological Seminary in 2020, along with her Certificate in Anglican Studies from the Stevenson School for Ministry in the Diocese of Central PA.
-Following graduation, she also finished a year-long residency as a chaplain at the Lebanon VA Medical Center in a Clinical Pastoral Education program.
+They received their MDiv from Lancaster Theological Seminary in 2020, along with their Certificate in Anglican Studies from the Stevenson School for Ministry in the Diocese of Central PA.
+Following graduation, they also finished a year-long residency as a chaplain at the Lebanon VA Medical Center in a Clinical Pastoral Education program.
 Jen holds a Master’s in Community Counseling and practiced as a licensed therapist in Ohio for several years.
-She also earned her MBA and worked in the business field prior to her counseling work, which lends itself to the tasks of administration and management in the church.
+They also earned their MBA and worked in the business field prior to their counseling work, which lends itself to the tasks of administration and management in the church.

-Jen is married to her wonderful wife, Heather, and lives in Columbia with their cats and Jen’s younger sister.
-She loves being close to the water, history, and THE Ohio State University.
-In her off time, you can likely find Jen sipping tea and reading a good book in her recliner.
-When her wife drags her out of the house, it’s usually to go camping and take hikes in nature to spiritually rejuvenate.
+Jen is married to their wonderful wife, Heather, and lives in Columbia with their cats and Jen’s younger sister.
+They love being close to the water, history, and THE Ohio State University.
+In their off time, you can likely find Jen sipping tea and reading a good book in their recliner.
+When their wife drags them out of the house, it’s usually to go camping and take hikes in nature to spiritually rejuvenate.